Henry Morgan's Panama expedition: Journey through the isthmus

 Guzman was kept informed of the advance and was hoping that not only Spanish troops would defeat the Privateers with continual ambushes, but also hunger and disease would.
 Guzman adopted scorched earth tactics for this reason, and the preparedness of the defences assured him that the English would not get through.
 Nevertheless, Morgan's guides proved very useful – they would walk with twenty to thirty men ahead or in flank to deter any further ambushes.
 Around noon they encountered swampland and could find no road, or even any way to get further.
 Nevertheless, they managed to create a passage to a place called Cedro Bueno.
-Progress was slow and it had been three days since most had eaten for three or even four days, and many began to grow weak.
+Progress was slow and it had been three or four days since most had eaten, and many began to grow weak.
 Some were reduced to eating the leaves off trees and other vegetation, with mixed results.